nmktad/fladdls/README.md

     **Note: The model will be trained on your machine's CPU metrics on real-time!** So make sure you don't use it during the training.

-    **Note** It will take some time to pull the containers for the first time.
+    **Note:** It will take some time to pull the containers for the first time.
 3. Check the output in "Output" folder
 4. If you want to follow the logs for a spedific container:
     ```